pjoe/wasm-naga/README.md

 The target is reaching an output size acceptable for using run time in browser based apps.

-This would be some thing in the 100KB (gz) range.
+This would be something in the 100KB (gz) range.

 ### Current status